 Dr. Richard S. Lane, MD, Medical Advisor and Adjunct Instructor

 Primary Medical Interpretation Instructor for the development of the medical component for both Getting Ready for Your Written and Oral Healthcare Interpreter Certification Exam courses.
-Bilingual guest instructor in the medical interpretation courses and is an Internist in the Extended Care Facility Program at Harvard Vanguard Medical Associates of Boston, MA.
-His interests include the doctor/patient relationship, teaching interview skills to medical students and residents, cross cultural communication in medicine, care of elderly patients in rehabilitation and sub-acute units, and palliative medicine and hospice care at end of life.
+Bilingual guest instructor in the medical interpretation courses and is a retired Internist in the Extended Care Facility Program at Harvard Vanguard Medical Associates of Boston, MA.
+His interests in the healthcare field have included: the doctor/patient relationship, teaching interview skills to medical students and residents, cross cultural communication in medicine, care of elderly patients in rehabilitation and sub-acute units, as well as, palliative medicine and hospice care at end of life.
 He became board certified in Palliative Care and Hospice Medicine in 2005.